afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 If there were two or more user interfaces (for example, display and sounds), they should be implemented in separate classes, not to mix their code.

-`AbstractNotificationInterface` may work in two, non-exclusive, modes:
+`AbstractUserInterface` may work in two, non-exclusive, modes:

 #### As a simple message queue